-The second and third grants-the State Apprenticeship Expansion (SAE) grant and the Apprenticeship State Expansion (ASE) grant-will help integrate registered apprenticeship into the workforce system.
-Through the SAE grant, the Bureau will reimburse sponsors for hiring graduates of certified pre-apprenticeship programs.
-Through the ASE grant, the Bureau funded two full-time Apprenticeship Navigators in the Milwaukee area.
-The Navigators will connect registered apprenticeship sponsors with the workforce community-WIOA certified individuals, youth apprenticeships, certified pre-apprenticeships, offenders-and will reimburse registered apprenticeship sponsors for certain costs of on-the-job learning.
+The second and third grants-State Apprenticeship Expansion (SAE) and Apprenticeship State Expansion (ASE)-will help integrate registered apprenticeship throughout the workforce system.
+The SAE grant will, in part, reimburse sponsors for hiring certified pre-apprenticeship graduates.
+The ASE grant funded two full-time Apprenticeship Navigators which will connect registered apprenticeship sponsors with WIOA certified individuals, youth apprentices, certified pre-apprentices, and offenders.
+ASE will reimburse registered apprenticeship sponsors for certain costs of on-the-job learning.